1,000+ Opportunities

 Learn more about how to apply for a housing grant Learn more about the design options and other information in our housing design handbook.
 Read A Guide for Specially Adapted Housing (SAH) and Special Housing Adaptation (SHA) Projects (PDF) Last updated: November 18, 2025

-Based on current listing details, eligibility includes: Veterans residing in Florida with honorable discharge status.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Veterans residing in Florida with honorable discharge status.
+Confirm the full requirements in the official notice before applying.